 Proposed Recommendations to Address IGO Immunities While Preserving a Registrant’s Right to Seek Review of a UDRP or URS Decision Issued Against It

-Recommendation #2 from the EPDP team comprises a set of three related, interdependent recommendations (#2A, #2B & #2CEPDP team).
-This set of recommendations is intended to achieve an appropriate policy balance between respect for an IGO’s privileges and immunities (specifically, immunity from the jurisdiction of a court) and maintaining a registrant’s right to file a court case seeking review of a UDRP or URS decision that has been issued against it.
+Recommendations #2, #3, #4, #5 and #6 from the EPDP team comprise a set of related, interdependent recommendations that include a number of bracketed options currently under consideration.
+This set of recommendations is intended to achieve an appropriate policy balance between respect for an IGO’s privileges and immunities (specifically, immunity from judicial process) and maintaining a registrant’s right to file a court case seeking review of a UDRP or URS decision that has been issued against it.

-The current Recommendation #2C includes square bracketed text indicating that the EPDP team has not yet reached agreement on two specific issues:
+Preliminary Recommendations #4(v) (regarding the UDRP) and #5(iii) (concerning the URS) include square bracketed text indicating that the EPDP team has not yet reached agreement on two specific issues:

-(i) whether a losing registrant should be able to maintain the option to proceed to arbitration after the court in which they filed a proceeding declines to assume jurisdiction in the case, due to the IGO Complainant’s immunity from the jurisdiction of that court; and
+(i) whether a losing registrant, in the absence of agreement to Mutual Agreement by an IGO, should be able to maintain the option to proceed to arbitration after the court in which they filed a proceeding declines to assume jurisdiction over the IGO in the case; and

-(ii) what substantive law should apply in a case where the parties have agreed to voluntary arbitration.
+(ii) what substantive law should apply in a case where the parties have agreed to binding arbitration.

 The current alternative formulations for each are noted in brackets in Section 2.1.2.

 Summary of Deliberations to Date